daniel-nawrocki/Solver-v2/roadmap.md

 - `js/app.js` was rebuilt to support both workspaces after a failed large-file replacement attempt.
 - `Diagram Maker` now exists in the DOM as a real workspace, not a placeholder.
 - `Diagram Maker` has its own state, renderer instance, import flow, selection flow, and property editor.
-- the app now also has a top-bar mode toggle that switches between `Diagram` and `Timing` while syncing through a shared project state
+- the app now has a centered top-bar mode toggle that switches between `Diagram` and `Timing` while syncing through a shared project state
 - Home now presents a single `Blast Planner` entry point instead of two separate tool cards
 - `Print Preview` is shared, but branches behavior based on whether the active workspace is `Delay Solver` or `Diagram Maker`.
 - Diagram Maker now has a bottom selection toolkit styled to match the Delay Solver bottom controls.